gjohansson-ST/sector/readme.md

 **Date created:** 2020-04-29

-**Last update:** 2021-01-02
+**Last update:** 2021-03-01

 ---

 Integrates with Swedish Sector Alarm home alarm system (most likely works in all countries serviced by Sector Alarm).
 Currently supporting alarm, door lock and temperature sensors

-**From version v.0.3.0 this integration only supports config_flow using integration page, any yaml in config.yaml should be removed**
+**From version v.0.3.0 this integration only supports config flow using integration page, any yaml in config.yaml should be removed**

 ## Installation